 Over the past two years, they have been working with producer, Julie Wolf to record their 10th record to be released in late 2020.
 This upcoming release features artists like Vicki Randle (Mavis Stapes), Todd Sickafoose (Anais Mitchell), Daren Hahn (Ani Difranco), Allison Miller (Boom Tic Boom), and Julie Wolf (Indigo Girls).

-In addition to their new record they have been building an adjacent project called Working Class Windows (WCW) that weaves songs from their new record with portrait photography and oral histories from queer and trans working class folks from across the country.
+In addition to their new record they have launched a new podcast called Working Class Windows (WCW) which weaves songs and oral histories from queer and trans working class folks from across the country.
 WCW is an exploration of the in/visibility of queer, transgender, and non-binary working class communities.
 The WCW team includes Dillbilly; Rhonda Kinard, a musician/photographer from the Bay Area; and Briget Boyle, a singer and creative director of a small independent label.